-- Be an Australian resident for at least 10 years (or have a qualifying exemption) - Be aged at least 15 years and 9 months and under the Age Pension age at the date of claim - Have a specific impairment such as being permanently blind; or have a permanent impairment that has been assessed to be at 20 points or more using the Impairment Tables; and - Be assessed as having a continuing inability to work 15 hours per week now, or in the next 2 years or be participating in the supported wage system.
+- Be an Australian resident (an Australian citizen or permanent visa holder residing in Australia), usually for at least 10 years r have a qualifying exemption, e.g. because your continuing inability to work occurred while you were an Australian resident - Be aged at least 16 and under the Age Pension age at the date of claim - Have an impairment that has been assessed to be at least 20 points or more using the Impairment Tables, or be permanently blind; - Be assessed as having a continuing inability to work 15 hours per week now, or in the next 2 years or be participating in the supported wage system.